-The storybook ending, of course, would be that all this becomes worth it, as he brings home the gold, and becomes set for life with endorsement deals pouring in from his newfound fame, a la Apollo Ono, Summer Sanders or Kerri Strug.
+The storybook ending, of course, would be that the sacrifices of body, mind and time become worth it as he brings home the gold, and gets set for life with endorsement deals a la Apollo Ono, Summer Sanders or Kerri Strug.
 The reality, however, is that he stormed through his opponents from Slovenia, Georgia and Brazil and ended up facing off with famed German Ole Bischof to determine who would make up half of the gold medal match.

 Shortly into their bout, the two hit the ground, with Bischof awkwardly landing on Stevens' face, opening a cut over his left eye.
 The two continued, with Stevens as the primary aggressor until Bischof poked Stevens in his right eye.
 Half-blind, Stevens avoided Bischof's throws.
 The two went to the Golden Score period (sudden death overtime, essentially) but ultimately, neither person scored.

 With Stevens as the primary aggressor, and none of Bischof's throws coming any closer to a match-winning ippon than Stevens', the American was the clear-cut winner of the match.
 This was, unfortunately, obvious to everyone except for the judges.